7 Car Games All 90’s Kids Will Remember

 The Need for Speed – 1991

-At the time of it’s release its graphics were unrivaled.
+At the time of its release, its graphics were unrivalled.
 It was also one of the first video games to feature licensed cars including the Toyota Supra, Dodge Viper and Porsche 911.

 Road Rash – 1992

-Ok, so it’s not a car racing game but every 90’s kid knows Road Rash HAD to be in this list!
-Basically a motorcycling game that allows you to punch other riders in the face…what’s not to like?!
+Ok, so it’s not a car racing game but every 90’s kid knows Road Rash HAD to be on this list!
+Basically, a motorcycling game that allows you to punch other riders in the face…what’s not to like?!